 - a.
 COVID 19 Task Force/ Crisis Management Team or equivalent: Daily action and tracking of the directions / guidelines issued by the designated Crisis Management Team, including learning from global developments, to ensure meeting the twin objectives of employee health and safety and business objectives. - b.
-Specific operating guidelines for office entry point(s) and vulnerable areas: Standard operating procedures for entry points (for humans/ vehicles) and other vulnerable areas within the work premises may have to be revisited.
-This may have to be customised basis the premises within which the office/ work place operates and may be complemented with the operating safety measures for the overall society/ office complex. - c.
-March, April and May Payroll: Take into consideration the legal and regulatory requirements including the MHA order of 29th March 2020 as also

-- other aspects such as income tax proofs, leave entitlement or carry forwards, statutory deductions, etc. and perform a 100% review of off-line payroll payments made for the months on March, April and May 2020. - d.
-Robust technical check and maintenance of machines, gas chambers, etc.: Since the machines would be restarted after a gap, it is of utmost importance that ALL technical and preventive maintenance checks are carried out by adequately trained and technically capable officials to avoid any accident / mishap while re-opening of the plant. - e.
-Inventory management: Identify and make alternative arrangements for any shortages in key materials, stores and spares, etc. for basic operations where vendors have expressed inability to meet their obligations and notified the company on invoking of FMC. - f.
-Supply chain management: Consider short term changes to supply chain and logistics models to avoid any bottlenecks due to dependency on single customer or third parties by adapting to measures such as identifying alternative suppliers, materials, production alternatives, new sales channels, etc. - g.
-WFH guidelines: Design, communicate and implement necessary measures such as flexible work timings, WFH, daily updates from employees stuck in different cities due to immediate lockdown announcement, etc. - h.
-WFH productivity measurement: Periodically monitor productivity of team members working from home be seeing relevant information on a daily / weekly basis and approval from managers. - i.
-Adequate resourcing: Identify unplanned and unexpected gaps created in resources due to reasons such as migrating back to hometowns, inability to resume work due to other reasons, whether temporarily or permanently and take immediate mitigating actions to manage backlog.
+March, April and May Payroll: Take into consideration the legal and regulatory requirements including the MHA order of 29th March 2020 as also other aspects such as income tax proofs, leave entitlement or carry forwards, statutory deductions, etc. and perform a 100% review of off-line payroll payments made for the months on March, April and May 2020. - c.
+Inventory management: Identify and make alternative arrangements for any shortages in key materials, stores and spares, etc. for basic operations where vendors have expressed inability to meet their obligations and notified the company on invoking of FMC. - d.
+Supply chain management: Consider short term changes to supply chain and logistics models to avoid any bottlenecks due to dependency on single customer or third parties by adopting to measures such as identifying alternative suppliers, materials, production alternatives, new sales channels, etc. - e.
+WFH guidelines: Design, communicate and implement necessary measures such as flexible work timings, WFH, daily updates from employees stuck in different cities due to immediate lockdown announcement, etc.

-- j.
+- f.
+WFH productivity measurement: Periodically monitor productivity of team members working from home be seeing relevant information on a daily / weekly basis and approval from managers. - g.
+Adequate resourcing: Identify unplanned and unexpected gaps created in resources due to reasons such as migrating back to hometowns, inability to resume work due to other reasons, whether temporarily or permanently and take immediate mitigating actions to manage backlog. - h.
 Be flexible and agile: Consider leveraging decentralised teams to remotely support other severely affected geographies.
-In case of centralised teams, assess if operations can be effectively managed from decentralised locations and there is merit in doing so. - k.
-Update policies and procedures: Review and revisit the key policies and procedures in the wake of reduced / slow pace of operations post the lockdown so that critical changes in the processes are identified and communicated to all concerned for smooth operations

-Skillset management: Assess the need for immediate cross training of people for smooth operations Updated Risks & Controls: Revisit the existing enterprise risk management framework considering the revised policies and procedures to identify and mitigate any new risks arising from the revised ways of working and implement necessary controls in place
+In case of centralised teams, assess if operations can be effectively managed from decentralised locations and there is merit in doing so. - i.
+Update policies and procedures: Review and revisit the key policies and procedures in the wake of reduced / slow pace of operations post the lockdown so that critical changes in the processes are identified and communicated to all concerned for smooth operations - j.
+Skill set management: Assess the need for immediate cross training of people for smooth operations - k.
+Updated Risks & Controls: Revisit the existing enterprise risk management framework considering the revised policies and procedures to identify and mitigate any new risks arising from the revised ways of working and implement necessary controls in place